What is a Temporary Resident Permit?

 A temporary resident permit, or TRP for short, is a document that permits anyone that wants to travel to Canada, but is technically inadmissible, to visit legally.

 People can be inadmissible to Canada for a number of reasons, and TRPs cover two types of inadmissibility: criminal inadmissibility, and medical inadmissibility.
-A TRP can be used in situations where the traveler has a valid reason for entering the country, and the risks of their entry outweigh any risks to Canadian society.
-Officers from the Canada Border Services Agency (CBSA) determine who is approved for a TRP.
+A TRP can be used in situations where the traveler has a valid reason for entering the country, and the benefits of their entry outweigh any risks to Canadian society.

 Table of Contents